ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 but for this generalized blog post, I did not investigate further.

 ## Conclusion

+The good part is that sequencing platforms output bam format natively, for what I can tell.
+However, we need software to natively read these bam files.

 Bioinformatics software developers should be looking ahead to future proof their software.